~a 1 (i·)a verb, intransitive

 akapa 1 akapa possessive classifier

-our (food+), of you and us: form of the possessive classifier used for food, tools, customary possessions etc. (enaka *), with a 1st inclusive plural possessor (kiapa )
+our (food+), of you and us: form of the possessive classifier used for food, drink, tools, customary possessions etc. (enaka *), with a 1st inclusive plural possessor (kiapa )

 Dapa Tukupie li-koie li-te ne tanoe akapa Vanikoro ponu.
 Tikopians have settled on our land of Vanikoro.